Table of Contents

 One study (March 2013) found that HIV lives and multiplies more often in the fluids in the female genital tract than in semen (cum), even when the person is on effective HIV drugs that show an undetectable viral load in the blood.
 Later studies have shown that the female genital tract serves as a 'reservoir' or place where HIV continues to live and reproduce despite effective HIV therapy.
 Staying on your HIV drugs and maintaining an undetectable viral load is still the best way to stay healthy and prevent spreading HIV to others.
-You can find out more about how taking HIV drugs can prevent the spread of HIV by reading our article on Treatment as Prevention.
+You can find out more about how taking HIV drugs can prevent the spread of HIV by reading our fact sheet on Treatment as Prevention.

 If you are thinking about starting or switching treatment, it is important to take into account your viral load, CD4 cell count, other labs results, and how you are feeling.
 Talk to your health care provider about the best treatment plan for you.